ashramwen/cn_iot_starter_pack/extension_server/docs/model.md

 ##Thing Model API
 > Thing model maps to thing attribute `_iot` in Kii Cloud.
 One thing model may have serveral schema versions, and we keep all the created versions.
-Schema name is the same as thing model, so thing does not need extra custom attribute for it.
+Schema name is the same as thing model, so thing does not need extra custom attribute for it. `schema_name` in command sending = `_iot` in thing attribute = `thing_model` in portal
 >
 > Developers would need to create a thing model with an initial schema version in the portal first.
 And then use them in the thing side onboarding.